rohitvarkey/rohitvarkey.github.io/_posts/2016-09-21-stingerwrapper-3.md

 |Type unstable|366.00 ns (0.00% GC)|398.00 ns (0.00% GC)|433.29 ns (1.10% GC)|14.44 ms (99.79% GC)|32.00 bytes|
 |Type stable|38.00 ns (0.00% GC)|41.00 ns (0.00% GC)|43.95 ns (0.00% GC)|219.11 μs (0.00% GC)|0.00 bytes|

-These results justify our decision to specialize `getindex` for just the `Int64` types with almost an order of magnitude performance gain in terms of time and a 100% gain in memory used.
+These results show an order of magnitute reduction in latency for these core operations and completely eliminate the need for memory allocation and garbage collection.
 Finally, the syntax users can use to get or set fields on the `Stinger` wrapper time is

 ```julia